ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 # Security Considerations

-See the privacy considerations section of:
+See the security considerations section of:

 - {{-certificate-transparency-v2}}
 - {{-COSE}}